jfmyers/Hexorator.js/README.md

 Hexorator.js
 ===
 Hexorator is a jQuery plugin that allows you to group text tags by similar hex value.
-Using a base color, hexorator will generate series of similar Hex values and assign these Hex values, unqiuely, to text tag.
+Using a base color, hexorator will generate series of similar Hex values and assign these Hex values, unqiuely, to each text tag.

 <h3>Setting Up</h3>